erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

       return left + right;
     }

-We "push" into add values contained in the left and right parameters.
+We "push" into the add sub-routine the values contained in the left and right parameters.

 Consider an add mechanism (pseudo-code):